-These charming fish can create a sparkling display in a small or large aquarium.
-Read this care guide to find out all you need to know about the dazzling Cardinal tetra.
+Read this guide to learn everything you need to know about caring for the dazzling Cardinal tetra!

 Scientific Name